Occurs when an otherwise unhandled Tap interaction occurs over the hit test area of this element.

 Touch, mouse devices and pen devices can all produce a Tap action.
 For more info, see Quickstart: Touch input.

 See Touch interaction design for more info on how to use a Tap interaction in your app design.
 The general idea is that a Tap interaction on an element invokes the element's primary action in your app.

 A Tapped event represents a gesture, whereas a PointerPressed event is a lower-level input event.
-Tapped and PointerPressed events can fire as the result of a single user interaction.
-If the event source has a nondefault ManipulationMode, ManipulationStarting can fire too.
-Even if a control is already handling PointerPressed in the control logic, or is handling manipulations, that doesn't prevent Tapped from firing.
+Tapped and PointerPressed events can be raised as the result of a single user interaction.
+If the event source has a nondefault ManipulationMode, ManipulationStarting can be raised too.
+Even if a control is already handling PointerPressed in the control logic, or is handling manipulations, that doesn't prevent Tapped from being raised.